This post has been updated with comments from the prosecutor.

 Reese, according to court documents, told police that a “frantic” Chandler Langstaff had called asking Reese to come to his apartment, where both Langstaff brothers got into Reese’s vehicle.
 Chase Langstaff, who allegedly was in possession of a firearm, relayed his involvement in the shooting as Reese drove them to their mother’s home, according to an affidavit.
 Reese is not being charged in connection with the homicides or robbery.

-Chase Langstaff-Browning is charged with two counts of first-degree murder.
+Chase Langstaff-Browning is charged with two counts of second-degree murder, each offense punishable by 5-20 years in prison.
 He entered a plea of not guilty Tuesday in a Clark County courtroom.
 Asked whether charges would be pursued against any others implicated as having involvement in the murders, Prosecutor Dan Turner told The Arkadelphian he doesn’t “anticipate making any further charges in the homicide case.”

 Court documents do not detail when police went to Laroyce Browning’s Walnut Street home, but when they did they inquired of the Langstaff brothers what had happened on the night of the murders.
 Neither claimed involvement, and Browning told officers that she had picked them both up from their Lark Place apartment around 9:45 p.m. that evening and that they had been at her house since that time, an affidavit states.

 Browning is charged with hindering apprehension.